Composer: Role of women

 In 1993, American musicologist Marcia Citron asked, "Why is music composed by women so marginal to the standard 'classical' repertoire?"
 Citron "examines the practices and attitudes that have led to the exclusion of women composers from the received 'canon' of performed musical works."
 She argues that in the 1800s, women composers typically wrote art songs for performance in small recitals rather than symphonies intended for performance with an orchestra in a large hall, with the latter works being seen as the most important genre for composers; since women composers did not write many symphonies, they were deemed to be not notable as composers.

 According to Abbey Philips, "women musicians have had a very difficult time breaking through and getting the credit they deserve."
 During the Medieval eras, most of the art music was created for liturgical (religious) purposes and due to the views about the roles of women that were held by religious leaders, few women composed this type of music, with the nun Hildegard von Bingen being among the exceptions.
 Most university textbooks on the history of music discuss almost exclusively the role of male composers.
 As well, very few works by women composers are part of the standard repertoire of classical music.
-In Concise Oxford History of Music, "Clara Shumann[sic] is one of the only female composers mentioned", but other notable women composers of the common practice period include Fanny Mendelssohn and Cécile Chaminade, and arguably the most influential teacher of composers during the mid-20th century was Nadia Boulanger.
+In Concise Oxford History of Music, "Clara Shumann[sic] is one of the only female composers mentioned", but other notable women composers of the common practice period include Fanny Hensel and Cécile Chaminade, and arguably the most influential teacher of composers during the mid-20th century was Nadia Boulanger.
 Philips states that "[d]uring the 20th century the women who were composing/playing gained far less attention than their male counterparts."

 Women today are being taken more seriously in the realm of concert music, though the statistics of recognition, prizes, employment, and overall opportunities are still biased toward men.

-Modern training
+Institutional training

 Professional classical composers often have a background in performing classical music during their childhood and teens, either as a singer in a choir, as a player in a youth orchestra, or as a performer on a solo instrument (e.g., piano, pipe organ, or violin).
 Teens aspiring to be composers can continue their postsecondary studies in a variety of formal training settings, including colleges, conservatories, and universities.
 Conservatories, which are the standard musical training system in countries such as France and Canada, provide lessons and amateur orchestral and choral singing experience for composition students.
 Universities offer a range of composition programs, including bachelor's degrees, Master of Music degrees, and Doctor of Musical Arts degrees.
 As well, there are a variety of other training programs such as classical summer camps and festivals, which give students the opportunity to get coaching from composers.